- About the Authors

 - The Art of Argument Teacher’s Edition This edition contains all of the The Art of Argument student edition content, along with answer keys, teaching tips, and invaluable chapter and unit tests.

 - The Art of Argument Streaming Video (or 5-DVD Set) This video series features 3 experienced logic teachers and 4 capable, enthusiastic students discussing each fallacy presented in The Art of Argument.
 This video set is a valuable resource for every student and teacher using The Art of Argument.
 Each video segment features one fallacy, which is presented, defined, and then discussed and explored using a blend of enthusiasm, contemplation, and humor.
 Each discussion seeks to make a practical application of the fallacy to student life, advertisements, political speech, or various kinds of ethical and philosophical debates.
 The streaming option provides the convenience of instant access, as well as desktop, smart TV, and mobile viewing capabilities.
 For Homeschoolers, streaming access lasts for the life of the product.
-(For schools, please contact us for an annual site license.)
+Returning school customers continue receiving streaming access at no annual cost when student editions are purchased by October 31st.

 See our Support tab above for schedule recommendations.